aniyomiorg/aniyomi-website/src/sandbox/style-guide.md

 > ::::::

 - **DO** use alerts to give the user a heads up:
-> <ElAlert type="info" title="Disclaimer" description="Tachiyomi is not hosting any content, we are not affiliated with or responsible for any source that is; slow, down, missing chapters, or has subpar image quality." show-icon :closable="false"></ElAlert>
+> <ElAlert type="info" title="Disclaimer" description="Aniyomi is not hosting any content, we are not affiliated with or responsible for any source that is; slow, down, missing chapters, or has subpar image quality." show-icon :closable="false"></ElAlert>
 > <ElAlert type="warning" title="Warning!" description="This feature requires you to be on Android 7 or above." show-icon :closable="false"></ElAlert>
 > <ElAlert type="error" title="Attention!" description="Make sure you have created a backup before following these instructions!" show-icon :closable="false"></ElAlert>
 > ::: note